Sook13/CFRAFN/README.md

 ![alt text](images/image_1.png)

 ## Contact
-If you have any questions or encounter problems during the research process, you are welcome to contact us at any time via the email: ```2283118171@qq.com```.
+If you have any questions or encounter problems during the project, you are welcome to contact us at any time via the email: ```2283118171@qq.com```.